Boxcar - PRR 51121

 Since the US railroads frequently handed off freight cars between each other (the railroad term is “interchange”), it was advantageous to standardize design of cars between the numerous different railroads and companies who owned them.
 Standardization avoided compatibility issues such as one railroad’s cars not fitting through another one’s tunnels or couplers not matching up.

 The Pennsylvania Railroad – which routinely preferred to build its own railcars and locomotives – built over 30,000 of its own ARA 40′ boxcars, and dubbed them its X29 class.
-Boxcar 51121 was build in the PRR’s Altoona Car Shops in 1929.
+Boxcar 51121 was built in the PRR’s Altoona Car Shops in 1929.
 These cars were used to transport all sorts of crated or boxed goods requiring protection from the elements.
+At some point – likely during World War II – 51121 was modified for express (i.e. time-sensitive freight) service and renumbered 4996.